megoforce/darkwinds/_posts/2018-11-14-darkwinds-first-edition-released.markdown

 To play you need a Desktop computer running Chrome or Firefox and visit <a href="https://playdarkwinds.com">playdarkwinds.com</a>.

 ## What to expect next
-We already have ideas for expansions with new rules and a 2nd edition; We are also testing other platforms and technologies, but in the next weeks our focus will be to support this first official version with hotfixes and optimizations.
+We already have ideas for expansions with new rules, a 2nd edition, tournaments, versions for other platforms, and more; However, in the short term our focus will be to support this first official version with hotfixes and optimizations.
+We won't stop working and you'll hear about our future plans pretty soon.

 Meanwhile, we'd love to hear your impressions and ideas: Feel free <a href="https://discord.gg/WwyCERC">join us on Discord</a> and chat with us.